ozmoroz/ozmoroz-blog-hugo/content/post/react-css-transitions/index.md

 ![Timing functions demo](./transition-timing-functions.gif)

+{{% card %}}
-> If you enter your email into the **Subscribe** box at the bottom of the page, I will send you a link to an interactive demo page where you can play with above transition types, change their parameters and immediately see the effect.
+  If you enter your email into the **Subscribe** box at the bottom of the page, I will send you a link to an interactive demo page where you can play with above transition types, change their parameters and immediately see the effect.

->
-> **Additionally**, you will get notified straight into your email inbox as soon as I publish a new article.
+  **Additionally**, you will get notified straight into your email inbox as soon as I publish a new article.
+{{% /card %}}

 ## When CSS transitions don't work